 Chiara has lived in Bologna since mid 2017, her origins are proudly rooted in the South, while being born in Northern Italy.
 Passionate advocate for human, civil, political rights and social justice, her most recent professional works have been within organizations dealing with marginalization, people and community empowerment, youth activism, cultural projects and social businesses.
 Academically, after Political Sciences studies held in Milan, she got a MSc in International Humanitarian Action at the University College Dublin, by undertaking part of her thesis research over community-based, Disaster Risk Reduction and Climate Change-related topics at the Monash University in Melbourne.
 Mainly engaged in work and volunteer experiences in not-for-profit organizations and movements, she has been collecting various experiences, from UN fora to field work in remote villages throughout Europe, Africa, South America and South-East Asia.
 She is constantly balancing between strong values and ideals with real-life experiences and imaginative scenarios.
 At the Italy Center, Chiara is seeing the possibility to bridge global and systemic perspectives together with the awareness of the power and impact of small, local actions and changes.
 Chiara is an also the Social Science & Service Learning Instructor.

-Sam Favre (Program Coordinator)
+Carlotta Sestito (Program Coordinator)

 Faculty